Jaecoo J8: Powertrain

 The vehicle is powered by a Kunpeng Power 2.0-litre TGDi inline-four turbocharged petrol engine produces 195 kW and 400 Nm of torque.
 The engine is paired to an Aisin 8-speed automatic transmission with paddle shifters and powers all four wheels.
 The top speed is 205 km/h, with a combined fuel consumption of 7.7 L/100km.
 For the Chinese market, the Chery Dual Mode (C-DM) plug-in hybrid version is powered by a 2.0-litre turbocharged petrol PHEV Kunpeng Super Intelligent Hybrid version is also available, with a 0–100 kph acceleration in 4.5 seconds and a CLTC range of 1300 km.
 The battery of the plug-in hybrid version can be recharged from 30% to 80% in 18 minutes.

 For export markets, the plug-in hybrid (PHEV) version is powered by a SQRH4J15 1.5-litre inline-four turbocharged petrol PHEV produces a combined output of 395 kW and 650 Nm of torque paired with a 3-speed Dedicated Hybrid Transmission, marketed as the Super Hybrid System (SHS).
 The export market plug-in hybrid (PHEV) version has a 0–100 kph acceleration in 5.8 seconds, a pure electric range of 180 km, and a CLTC range of 1400 km.

 Markets

 Australia

 The J8 was launched in Australia on 7 May 2025, in two variants: Track (2WD) and Ridge (AWD), both variants are powered by a 2.0-litre turbocharged petrol engine.
 In Australia, both variants are a 5-seater configuration.
+In June 2026, the SHS petrol plug-in hybrid model was introduced in Australia for the flagship Summit trim.

+Europe

+In October 2025, the Jaecoo 8 was confirmed to be released in the United Kingdom and Europe in the first half of 2026.
+The Jaecoo 8 made its European debut in May 2026.
+It is available with two trim levels: Luxury (7-seater) and Executive (6-seater), both trims are powered only by the 1.5-litre turbocharged petrol plug-in hybrid (SHS).

 Indonesia

 The J8 SHS ARDIS the plug-in hybrid version had its world premiere on 22 July 2025, shortly before the 32nd Gaikindo Indonesia International Auto Show.
 The J8 was launched in Indonesia on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, featuring two variants: ARDIS and SHS ARDIS.
 These variants are powered by either a 2.0-litre turbocharged petrol engine or a 1.5-litre turbocharged petrol plug-in hybrid (SHS).
 Both variants come equipped with the All Roads Drive Intelligent System (ARDIS) for the all-wheel drive system.
-In Indonesia, both variants have a 6-seater configuration.
+In Indonesia, both variants are a 6-seater configuration.